Pavanshero/Delta-demo/README.md

 # Delta-demo
-this is demo for Git &amp; Github!
+This is the demo for Git &amp; Github!